kstreith/ChoreApp/SessionReadme.txt

   //value of 2
   m.addProperty('testProp', 2);
   //query the property
-  m.testProp;
+  m.getPropertyValue('testProp');
   //update the property
-  m.testProp = 3;
+  m.setPropertyValue('testProp', 5);
   //query the property
-  m.testProp;
+  m.getPropertyValue('testProp');
-  //you can subscribe to a property using the .subscribe method m.subscribe('testProp', function () { console.log('--testProp is now ' + m.testProp); });
+  //you can subscribe to a property using the .subscribe method m.subscribe('testProp', function () { console.log('--testProp is now ' + m.getProperty('testProp')); });
-  //update the property and see message m.testProp = 5;
+  //update the property and see message m.setPropertyValue('testProp', 10);
   //the subscription is only called if the value changes
-  //you can also query properties using the .getPropertyValue method m.getPropertyValue('testProp');
+  //you can also query properties directly m.testProp;
-  //and update the propery using the .setPropertValue method m.setPropertyValue('testProp', 6);
+  //and update the propery using the .setPropertValue method m.testProp = 20;
-  //in fact, when you use .testProp and .testProp = 10, they are simply
+  //in fact, when you use .testProp and .testProp = 20, they are simply
   //calling .getPropertyValue and .setPropertyValue underneath.
 This
   //uses a feature of ES5 (supported in IE9 and later) that is very
   //similiar to C# properties.
 They look like properties, but actually